 When you hire DeMayo Law Offices, we’ll let you know what’s required and what requests you can ignore from the insurance company.
 We’ll also take over all correspondence with the company and their insurer.

 The Compensation You Can Seek in a Product Liability Case

-The details of the incident caused your injury and its effects on your life will determine the maximum compensation you deserve.
+The details of the incident caused your injury.
+Its effects on your life will determine the maximum compensation you deserve.
 Every case is different, so only a qualified attorney can tell you what you may be owed.

 When you file an insurance claim, you could recover compensation for the following damages: